research topic(s): robotic fabrication, glulam optimization, timber finite element analysis

 fabrication team: Chi Zhang, Lauren Franco, Shengkun Yang

-Henkel collaborators link }: Robert Payne, Daniel Current
+Henkel collaborators : Robert Payne, Daniel Current

 funding provided by: Cornell Atkinson Center for Sustainability 2020 Academic Venture Fund (AFF) grant, David M. Einhorn Center for Community Engagement at Cornell University, 2022 AIA Upjohn Research Initiative grant